PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/resources/commit_rulestack.md

 Resource for committing the rulestack config.

-This resource should be in a plan file by itself (having other rulestack commits is fine).

-!> **NOTE:** This resource does not error if the commit failed.
-To see if the commit failed, check the commit status attribute.
+!> **NOTE:** This resource should be placed in a separate plan as the plan that configures the rulestack and its contents.
+If you do not, you will have perpetual configuration drift and will need to run your plan twice so the commit is performed.
+Placing instances of this resource with instances of NGFW resources (such as `cloudngfwaws_ngfw`) is fine.

 ## Admin Permission Type